Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Method

 The multi-scale attention loss $l_{\text{attention}}$ (Eq.~\ref{eq:MS_bce_loss}) is then applied separately to all $K$ keypoint maps.

-Note that the keypoints are not always all visible in the input image.
+{Note that the keypoints are not always all visible in the input image.
 If the $k$-th keypoint is missing, then $\v{x}^\star_k$ is set to 0 everywhere.
-This choice reflects the preference that, if a keypoint is not visible, the network should learn to predict its absence, corresponding to an empty attention map.
+This choice reflects the preference that, if a keypoint is not visible, the network should learn to predict its absence, corresponding to an empty attention map.}

-\textbf{\remove{Supplementary} Complementary attention maps} are also included, whose supervision comes only from the main classification loss.
-This allows the network to attend to potentially important regions not indicated by keypoints.
-For these additional attention maps, careful supervision is necessary, otherwise the optimization may converge to the trivial solution of a uniform map, or to multiple attention maps that attend to the same area.
+\textbf{Complementary attention maps} {are also included.
+Although they are not supervised by any keypoint annotation, they allow } the network to attend to potentially important regions not indicated by keypoints.
+For these additional attention maps, {proper regularisation} is necessary, otherwise the optimization may converge to the trivial solution of a uniform map\remove{, or to multiple attention maps that attend to the same area}.
 The center loss \cite{wen2016discriminative} has been successfully used to enforce a single feature center per label and penalize distances from deep features to their corresponding center, see~\cite{hu2019see}.
 We empirically found that, in our case, a much simpler regularization that maximizes the variance within each attention map yields better results:

 In Eq.~\eqref{eq:reg_loss}, ${\bar{a}}_q$ represents the average value of the complementary attention map $q$.
 If that map is trivial (constant), then ${\bar{a}}_q$ will tend to either 0 or 1.
 A simple way to penalize extreme values is to maximize $l_\text{reg}(\v{a}_q)$.
 Intuitively, if we consider ${\bar{a}}_q$ as the parameter of a Bernoulli distribution, $l_\text{reg}(\v{a}_q)$ corresponds to its variance: a larger value translates to a more heterogeneous attention map.
-The proposed regulariser ultimately imposes a bias against trivial maps that are overly diffuse (or, in the extreme case, uniform).
-The final loss for a model with a total of $M$ attention maps, including $K$ supervised and $Q$ complementary attention maps is defined as:
+The proposed regulariser ultimately imposes a bias against trivial maps that are overly diffuse (or, in the extreme case, uniform). {We have also tested various other, more complex, regularisations; but did not observe empirical improvements over the proposed one, see Appendix~\ref{sec:compl_loss} for details.} The final loss for a model with a total of $M$ attention maps, including $K$ supervised and $Q$ {complementary} attention maps is defined as: